-Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 39 (paragraph c) This paragraph does not mention the guidance document CHMP/QWP/185401/2004.
-In section 3 of this document, it allows for quality to be confirmed by demonstration that the product has a manufacturing authorisation in an ICH country and identity testing of the product.
-Change paragraph c) as follows: "Where an imported comparator is purchased from an ICH region, then certification of the product can be achieved by confirming the identity of the product and demonstrating that the product has a marketing authorisation in the ICH region.
+SPECIFIC COMMENTS ON TEXT GUIDELINE GUIDELINE SECTION TITLE Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 39 This paragraph does not mention the guidance document Change paragraph c) as follows: (paragraph c) "Where an imported comparator is purchased from an ICH region, then certification of the product can be achieved by confirming the identity of the product and demonstrating that the product has a marketing authorisation in the ICH region.
 For an imported comparator product, from a Non ICH region, where adequate assurance 40 Assessment also may include the qualifications on API.
-Assessment of each batch for certification prior to release may include as appropriate: • evaluation on the appropriate quality of API manufactured in accordance with the requirements of GMP 40 "qualification" is the correct wording instead of "validation" regarding the status of facilities, processes and methods the qualification status of facilities, processes and methods; 42 "Where, permitted in accordance with local regulations, packaging or labelling is carried out at the investigator site by, or under the supervision of a clinical trials pharmacist, or other health care professional as allowed in those regulations, the Qualified Person is not required to certify the activity in question. " We feel that especially for early clinical studies involving few patients, this approach should be acceptable as a rule, even if performed by a pharmacist or other health care professional not located at the investigator's site.
-Add: "For (re)packaging or labelling activities performed by or under the supervision of a licensed pharmacist, the sponsors Qualified Person is not required to certify the activity in question."
+Assessment of each batch for certification prior to release may include as appropriate: • evaluation on the appropriate quality of API manufactured in accordance with the requirements of GMP 40 "qualification" is the correct wording instead of "validation" regarding the status of facilities, processes and methods • the qualification status of facilities, processes and methods; 42 "Where, permitted in accordance with local regulations, packaging or labelling is carried out at the investigator site by, or under the supervision of a clinical trials pharmacist, or other health care professional as allowed in those regulations, the Qualified Person is not required to certify the activity in question. " We feel that especially for early clinical studies involving few patients, this approach should be acceptable as a rule, even if performed by a pharmacist or other health care professional not located at the investigator's site.
+Add: "For (re)packaging or labelling activities performed by or under the supervision of a licensed pharmacist, the sponsors Qualified Person is not required to certify the activity in question. "